Ebugo/Ebugo/README.md

 ### Hi there 👋

+You found me!
+I'm just a backend software developer.

+📫 How to reach me: hit me up at gospelokpara(at)gmail.com

+😄 Pronouns: He/Him/His

 <!--
 **Ebugo/Ebugo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.